1966 Palomares accident: Weapons recovery

-CURVE-I was designed and built by Vare Industries Inc, of Roselle, New Jersey.
-The firm founded and led by Milton Michael "Mike" Waller (1909-1974), was an early specialist in submersibles.
+CURV-I was designed and built by Vare Industries Inc., of Roselle, New Jersey.
+The firm, founded and led by Milton Michael "Mike" Waller (1909-1974), was an early specialist in submersibles.
 The firm closed when Mike Waller became ill.

 Once the bomb was located, Simó Orts appeared at the United States District Court for the Southern District of New York with his lawyer, Herbert Brownell, formerly Attorney General of the United States under President Dwight D. Eisenhower, claiming salvage rights on the recovered thermonuclear bomb.
 According to Craven:

 It is customary maritime law that the person who identifies the location of a ship to be salved has the right to a salvage award if that identification leads to a successful recovery.
 The amount is nominal, usually 1 or 2 percent, sometimes a bit more, of the intrinsic value to the owner of the thing salved.
 But the thing salved off Palomares was a thermonuclear bomb, the same bomb valued by no less an authority than the Secretary of Defense at $2 billion—each percent of which is, of course, $20 million.

 The Air Force settled out of court for an undisclosed sum.
 In later years, Simó Orts was heard to complain that the Americans had promised him financial compensation but had not kept their promise.